You want to take a backup of your files to your Seagate Backup Plus with Time Machine.

 And say have 1TB set aside to do your Time Machine backup.
 And another 1TB to store your videos and movies on.
 As an example.

-You bought a Seagate Backup Plus Slim, Backup Plus Ultra Slim or Backup Plus Portable and it is NTFS formatted.
+You bought a Seagate Backup Plus Slim, Backup Plus Ultra Touch or Backup Plus Portable and it is NTFS formatted.
+Or ExFAT formatted?

 Why is that important?

-Your Mac cannot use those NTFS drives for a Time Machine backup.
-Not without reformatting it first to HSF+.
+Your Mac cannot use NTFS or ExFAT formatted drives for a Time Machine backup.

 Reformat and head back here afterwards.